smjxpro/LinuxCommands/README.md

 # LinuxCommands

 This is list of some useful Linux commands with their uses.
-By saying **_Usesful_**, I mean useful for me off course.
+By saying **_Useful_**, I mean useful for me off course.
 Actually it's an effort to write down all the commands and their uses which I encountered, encountering and will encounter on my journey through the Linux world!
 Why?

 Because I suck at memorizing!